The Power of the Tongue!

-I preached for the last two weeks on the readings from the letter of James, and am going to again this week because the reading touches on so many images that seemed so timely for us right now.
-James brings up the importance of the role of teachers, and everyone’s just nicely back to school; we heard James say how our tongues can be like a spark that can set off a firestorm of issues, an image that remains with us after a summer of massive forest fires in Northern Ontario and the west.
+Last week I introduced to you James the Lesser.
+And I’m going to preach on James letter again today.
+James brings up the importance of the role of teachers, and everyone’s nicely back to school; we heard James say how our tongues can be like a spark that can set off a firestorm of issues, an image that remains with us after a summer of massive forest fires.
 The tongue can also be like an untameable flame of fire, from where blessings and curses flow; an interesting visual as we consider the effects of the words of politicians of late, especially those who with seemingly untameable tongues of fire!

 But, minding one’s tongue is good advice for all, because, as James notes “we all make many mistakes.”
-(3.2) And how true is that!
-We’ve all said something that we wish we hadn’t said, which may well have resulted in a something happening that we wish hadn’t happen.
-The effect of the tongue is rather like the effect of a rudder on even the largest of ships—it directs the destination, and sometimes takes us places we may not have intended to go!
+(3.2) And ain’t that the truth!
+We’ve all said, or emailed or texted or messaged something that we wish we hadn’t, which may well have resulted in a something happening that we wish hadn’t happen.
+The effect of the tongue (or the message) is rather like the effect of a rudder on even the largest of ships—it directs the destination, and sometimes takes us places we may not have intended to go!
 He warns “the tongue is a small member, yet it boasts of great exploits.”
-(3.5) It occurred to me that it might not be a bad idea for politicians to read a bit of James before they let their tongues take the rudders of their brains or their egos!
+(3.5) It occurred to me that it might not be a bad idea for politicians to read this letter of James’!

 Yes, our words are important, and are influential, and what we say can be powerful.
 Words can make things happen or prevent things from happening.
 Words can light the fire of our spirits which can move us to do God’s work, and negative words can just as quickly spark a fire that leaves nothing but ashes behind.